Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 ## predict_baseline_task

-This task will take your cleaned dataset and predict it according to your parameters.
+This task will take the cleaned dataset and predict it according to your parameters.

 <p align="center">
             <img src="/steps/images/predict_baseline.svg" width=300>